chimericdream/minecraft-mods/ideas.md

 * Locked creaking hearts will not spawn creaking mobs, even if placed between pale oak logs
 * Purely decorative, keeping the texture they had when they were sheared
 * Same thing, but for the eyeblossoms
+* "Creaking eye"
+    * New placeable block/item/thing that emits a redstone signal when you look at it
+    * Maybe strength depends on your distance

 #### Athenaeum